TG Universes & Series:

-“All Helen sees is a kind and gentle kid who let her call him a friend … and now that friend’s in a lot of pain.
+“And all Helen sees is a kind and gentle kid who let her call him a friend … and now that friend’s in a lot of pain.
 She’s also in pain, Gabs.
-Seeing two of your friends turn on you like that … she just wants to understand … not judge … they all do.
+Seeing two of your friends turn on you like that … she also just wants to understand … not judge.
 These kids aren’t dumb.
 They’ll see Maddy and Em for who they are … and for what they’ve done.”

 Ally looked deep into Gaby’s eyes for a brief moment before adding a final comment.

-“Besides … hearing the truth about Gaby might give those two a well deserved shock and make them see wot they’ve really done.”
+“Besides … hearing the truth about Gaby might give those two a well deserved shock.”

 Both Jenny and Jules were now kneeling on the floor and looking on as Ally wiped away some of Gaby’s tears with her finger.
 On impulse, she then leaned over and tenderly kissed her on the lips.

 “We love you, Gaby … an’ despite wot you think, you’ve got some real friends here.
 C’mon ... let’s go downstairs.
 They’re waiting.”